ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 The algorithms used for encrypting must be limited to the algorithms known to be supported by the remote party, but the mandatory algorithm must always be considered a valid algorithm available in any minimal implementation.

 The public key used in this exchange need not be the same public key used by a higher layer, such as the public peer file's certificate.

+The sending party must respect the following:

+  * Using the `agreement` type with a Diffie-Hellman key namespace can only be used if the remote Diffie-Hellman public keying material was pre-known by the encoder before encoding the package.

 The receiving party must verify the following: